 Lurfjelltind is the tallest mountain in the Bodø municipality and the most difficult hike in the area.
-There are a few different trails that will take you to the top of the mountain, which is both a blessing and a curse.
+A few different trails will take you to the top of the mountain, which is both a blessing and a curse.
 It’s a blessing because it’s easier to find a trail that’s best suited for your skill level, but a curse because they’re not that well marked and it’s challenging to follow a single trail the entire time.
 The hike to the top of Lurfjelltind can be completed in a day or two, depending on your experience and trail conditions.

 Another exciting hike takes you to the top of Per Karlsatind, just south of the town of Bodø.
 This is one of the most popular hikes in the area so don’t be surprised to encounter others on the trail.
 It’s a steep trail over exposed terrain with some scramble, so it’s not the best option for newbie hikers.
 But the views along the way make all the effort worth it!

 Other than hiking, there’s really not much else to do in the area.
 Naturally, you can explore the charming town of Bodø, but that will only take a couple of days at the most.
-Be sure to visit the Norweigan Aviation Museum to see all sorts of vintage and military aircrafts and visit the control tower.
+Be sure to visit the Norweigan Aviation Museum to see all sorts of vintage and military aircraft and visit the control tower.
 The Nordland Museum is also worth a quick visit if you want to learn more about the history of the area and see some really cool vintage stuff.

 In addition to all that, I would highly recommend a quick visit to the Bodø Salmon Center.
 It’s a great place to kill an hour or two, and you can learn a lot about Salmon farming and its importance for the region.

 Senja is Norway’s second-largest island situated above the Arctic Circle.
 Apart from being one of the best locations in Norway to see the Northern Lights, Senja is also very popular with adventurous travelers.
-It’s known for tobogganing, ski touring, winter fishing, and dog sledding, among other things.
+It’s known for great hikes, tobogganing, ski touring, winter fishing, and dog sledding, among other things.

 There are countless hiking trails on the island worth exploring, each taking you to a different hidden gem of Senja.
 Sukkertoppen is one of the most famous hikes on the island that happens to be beginner-friendly, and it rewards the hikers with stunning views.
-But if you want to do the best hike in Senja, you’ll want to climb to the top of Segla.
-The short hike to the top of the mountain is steep, challenging, frightening, and rewards you with some of the best views of your life.
+But if you want to do the best hikes in Senja, you’ll want to climb to the top of Segla.
+The short hike to the top of the mountain is steep, challenging, and frightening, and rewards you with some of the best views of your life.

-Senja is also home to Ånderdalen National Park that features some of the most beautiful scenery you can see anywhere in Norway.
+Senja is also home to Ånderdalen National Park which features some of the most beautiful scenery you can see anywhere in Norway.
 With wetlands, pines, and coastal landscapes, the nature in the national park will make your heart skip a beat.
 In addition to some of Norway’s best views, the NP also offers Stone Age remains and plenty of birdwatching opportunities.

 In case you’re planning to travel to Norway in the summer, you’ll be glad to know that Senja has its fair share of beautiful beaches.
 It’s possible to swim in the sea on warm summer days, so don’t hesitate to go to the Ersfjord beach or Bøstranda.
 Beaches in Norway are incredibly picturesque with soft sand and spectacular views of fjords and mountains.

 Narvik is the perfect Northern Norway getaway for skiers.
 It’s a small town and administrative center of the Narvik municipality.
-There are a few interesting spots in the town worth checking out, but it wouldn’t take you more than two days to see everything worth your time in Narvik.
+There are a few interesting spots in the town worth checking out, but it wouldn’t take more than two days to see everything worth your time in Narvik.
 But if you enjoy rushing down steep slopes while admiring scenic views, you could easily spend a month in this town without getting bored.

 The history of this town dates back to the Bronze Age when it used to be a Viking settlement.
 It was later developed as an ice-free port that operated year-round, which proved to be incredibly valuable during WWII.
 You can learn a lot more about the incredibly rich history of this charming town in the Narvik War Museum and the Narvik (heritage) Museum.